-If you are planning to participate in the Commencement Program (grad walk) this semester, please view the Commencement Etiquette document, which explains the difference between graduation and commencement as well as important etiquette guidelines for the ceremony.
+If you are planning to participate in the Commencement Program (grad walk) this semester, please view the Commencement Etiquette document, which explains the difference between graduation and commencement, as well as important etiquette guidelines for the ceremony.
 You will also want to visit the UIS Graduation website.
+Please make sure that you arrive to the ceremony early.

 If your family members are unable to attend but have access to the internet, they can watch the live webcast the day of the ceremony.